-1 2 3 4 5 sufficient resources to sustain its research and development activities. quantity to sustain its research and development activities. research and development resources while considering the research strategy and inter- diversity of research There are internalized, systematic, sustainable, and exemplary practices in place.
+1 2 3 4 5 its research and development activities. physical, technical, and financial resources of appropriate quality and quantity to sustain its research and development activities. research and development resources while considering the research diversity of research There are internalized, systematic, sustainable, and exemplary practices in place.

-- Evidence related to the research and development budget and its distribution: - Evidence of strategic partnerships made within the research framework (with the public or private sector): - Evidence demonstrating that research and development resources are managed in accordance with the research strategy: - Documents showing that the diversity and adequacy of research resources are monitored and improved: - Defined processes for managing internal resources (e.g., BAP Regulation, Internal Resource Use Regulation, etc.): - Evidence of the distribution of internal resources across departments: - Methods and units established to support the use of external resources: - Evidence documenting the distribution and management of external resources: - Documents showing the changes in external resources over the years: - Evidence of standard practices as well as original methods and applications developed according to the unit's needs.
+- Evidence related to the research and development budget and its distribution: - Evidence of strategic partnerships made within the research framework (with the public or private sector): - $\bullet \qquad \textit{Evidence demonstrating that research and development resources are managed in accordance with the research strategy:}$ - Documents showing that the diversity and adequacy of research resources are monitored and improved: - Defined processes for managing internal resources (e.g., BAP Regulation, Internal Resource Use Regulation, etc.): - Evidence of the distribution of internal resources across departments: - Methods and units established to support the use of external resources: - Evidence documenting the distribution and management of external resources: - Documents showing the changes in external resources over the years: - Evidence of standard practices as well as original methods and applications developed according to the unit's needs.